huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 The constructor of `Delegate` translates the `TfLiteWebNNDelegateOptions` to `MLContextOptions`.

-The `delegate_` is the implementation of `TfLiteDelegate`.
+The `delegate_` is an instance of `TfLiteDelegate`.
+It bridges `TfLiteDelegate` structure to `Delegate` class.

 The `TfLiteDelegate::data_` is used to identify `Delegate` itself.

-The `TfLiteDelegate::Prepare` function pointer is implemented by `DelegatePrepare()`.
-It is invoked by `ModifyGraphWithDelegate()`.
+The `TfLiteDelegate::Prepare` function pointer is set to `DelegatePrepare()`.
+This function is invoked by `ModifyGraphWithDelegate()`.
 This prepare is called, giving the delegate a view of the current graph through `TfLiteContext`.
 It looks at the nodes by `Delegate::PrepareOpsToDelegate()` and call `ReplaceNodeSubsetsWithDelegateKernels()` to ask the TensorFlow Lite runtime to create macro-nodes to represent delegated subgraphs (implemented by `Subgraph`) of the original graph.

 ```c++
 TfLiteStatus DelegatePrepare(TfLiteContext* context, TfLiteDelegate* delegate) {